richelbilderbeek/bevy_tdd_book/faq.md

 * The first chapters must be simple enough to reasonably be put in one single file
 * Only call Bevy with `use bevy::prelude::*;`, use full names beyond that (e.g.
   `bevy::input::InputPlugin`) over adding more `use`s
+* Have a running program in each chapter

 ### What are the non-goals of this book?

-* Have a running game in each chapter
 * Having an interesting game in the end
 * Always have the fastest solution
 * Explain Rust